-Minimum TRACT OF LAND area 25 acres

-Minimum frontage of TRACT OF LAND No Minimum Required

-Minimum TRACT OF LAND width No Minimum Required

-Minimum SIDE and REAR YARDs of TRACT OF LAND No Minimum Required

-Minimum setback of BUILDINGS, pavement areas other 50 feet

-than ACCESS DRIVEWAYs and walkways from all

-boundaries of the TRACT OF LAND

-Minimum separation between BUILDINGS and/or 20 feet
+Minimum TRACT OF LAND area 25 acres Minimum frontage of TRACT OF LAND No Minimum Required Minimum TRACT OF LAND width No Minimum Required Minimum SIDE and REAR YARDs of TRACT OF LAND No Minimum Required Minimum setback of BUILDINGS, pavement areas 50 feet other than ACCESS DRIVEWAYs and walkways from all boundaries of the TRACT OF LAND Minimum separation between BUILDINGS and/or 20 feet

-STRUCTURES

-Maximum height of Principal and Accessory 35 feet

-STRUCTURES

-Minimum OPEN SPACE 40% (OPEN SPACE shall

-not contain more than 50%

-wetlands, as defined in MGL

-Ch.
-131, S.40 and the Stow

-•

-Wetlands Protection Bylaw.)

-Maximum density 3 DWELLING UNITS per acre

-of DEVELOPABLE SITE AREA

-Maximum DWELLING UNITS per BUILDING 4
+STRUCTURES Maximum height of Principal and Accessory STRUCTURES 35 feet Minimum OPEN SPACE 40% (OPEN SPACE shall not contain more than 50% wetlands, as defined in MGL Ch.
+131, S.40 and the Stow Wetlands Protection Bylaw.)
+Maximum density 3 DWELLING UNITS per acre of DEVELOPABLE SITE AREA Maximum DWELLING UNITS per BUILDING 4